-Participation in International Organizations and International Meetings
+2 Participation in International Organizations and International Meetings

 General insurance related issues are discussed in the various governmental-level and private sectorlevel insurance organizations and conferences.
-The General Insurance Association of Japan has participated in following organizations and conferences and expresses opinions representing the Japanese general insurance industry in cooperation with the world-wide general insurance industry.
+The GIAJ has participated in the following organizations and conferences and expresses opinions representing the Japanese general insurance industry in cooperation with the worldwide general insurance industry.